akhodakivskiy/VimFx/documentation/tools.md

 ### Building

 - `gulp build` creates the `build/` directory.
-It is basically a copy of the `extension/` directory, with some of the files being compiled.
-For example, the `.coffee` files compiled to `.js`.
+It is basically a copy of the `extension/` directory, except some of the files have been compiled.
+For example, the .coffee files are compiled to .js.

-- `gulp xpi` runs `gulp build` and then zips the `build/` directory into `build/VimFx.xpi`.
+- `gulp xpi` runs `gulp build` and then zips the `build/` directory into `build/VimFx.xpi` (an .xpi file is a renamed .zip file).

 - `gulp push` (or just `gulp`) runs `gulp xpi` and then pushes `build/VimFx.xpi` to `http://localhost:8888`, which causes the [Extension Auto-Installer] to automatically install it.
 (No need to restart Firefox.)

-- Use the `--test` or `-t` option to include the unit test files.
+- Use the `--test` or `-t` option to include the unit test files into the build.
   The output of the tests are `console.log`ed.
-See the [browser console], or start Firefox from the command line to see it.
+Use the [browser console], or start Firefox from the terminal to see it.

 - Use the `--unlisted` or `-u` option to append `-unlisted` to the extension ID.
   This is used when adding .xpi files to github releases.